Rh blood group system: Rh antibodies

 Rh antibodies are Immunoglobulin G (IgG) antibodies which are acquired through exposure to Rh-positive blood (generally either through pregnancy or transfusion of blood products).
 The D antigen is the most immunogenic of all the non-ABO antigens.
 Approximately 80% of individuals who are D-negative and exposed to a single D-positive unit will produce an anti-D antibody.
 The percentage of alloimmunization is significantly reduced in patients who are actively exsanguinating.

-All Rh antibodies except D display dosage (antibody reacts more strongly with red cells homozygous for an antigen than cells heterozygous for the antigen (EE stronger reaction vs Ee).
+All Rh antibodies except D display dosage (antibody reacts more strongly with red cells homozygous for an antigen than cells heterozygous for the antigen (EE stronger reaction vs Ee)).

 If anti-E is detected, the presence of anti-c should be strongly suspected (due to combined genetic inheritance).
 It is therefore common to select c-negative and E-negative blood for transfusion patients who have an anti-E and lack the c antigen (in general, a patient will not produce antibodies against their own antigens).
 Anti-c is a common cause of delayed hemolytic transfusion reactions.

 Hemolytic disease of the newborn

 The hemolytic condition occurs when there is an incompatibility between the blood types of the mother and fetus.
-There is also potential incompatibility if the mother is Rh negative and the father is positive.
-When any incompatibility is detected, the mother often receives an injection at 28 weeks gestation and at birth to avoid the development of antibodies towards the fetus.
+There is also potential incompatibility if the mother is Rh negative, and the father is positive.
+When the mother conceives for the first time, with a positive child, she will become extremely sensitive.
+When any incompatibility is detected when she conceives the second time in less than two years then, the mother often receives an injection at 28 weeks' gestation and at birth to avoid the development of antibodies towards the fetus.
+If not given, then the baby will be dead and must be aborted.
 These terms do not indicate which specific antigen-antibody incompatibility is implicated.
 The disorder in the fetus due to Rh D incompatibility is known as erythroblastosis fetalis.